 The proposed Mental Health Board would focus on closing service gaps, enhancing access to treatment, and improving outcomes for individuals with mental health conditions, developmental disabilities, and substance use disorders.
 If approved by voters in 2026, the board would allocate funds from a dedicated local property tax, ensuring that resources are targeted effectively to meet the community’s mental health needs.

-The board has established a commission of up to nine citizens to assess the community's mental health service needs, study successful implementations of similar boards elsewhere, and educate the public about the potential benefits.
+The board has also established a commission of up to nine citizens to assess the community's mental health service needs, study successful implementations of similar boards elsewhere, and educate the public about the potential benefits.
 The commission will operate transparently, in compliance with the Illinois Open Meetings Act, and is expected to deliver its findings by December 1, 2025.
 An initial sum of $50,000 has been appropriated to support the commission's efforts.

 The referendum will ask voters whether the county should levy an annual tax to fund community mental health facilities and services, aiming to provide sustainable financial resources to address these needs.